Pelagicore/qface/docs/grammar.rst

     The API reader does not need to know the internals of the API.
 The station behavior would be automatically attached by the custom generator.

 Struct
 ======

 The struct resembles a data container.
-It consist of a set of fields where each field has a data type and a name.
+It consist of a set of fields where each field has a name and a data type.
+Data types can be primitive of complex types.

 .. code-block:: js